 - Middle layers should be made up of equally flat smaller pieces- saucers, bread and butter plates, etc. Chopping boards tend to make great dividers or balancing shelves.

 - Top layers are reserved for smaller pieces, but the size and shape of these objects must be considered carefully.
 Think about packing as though it is a jigsaw puzzle, and never rest a ceramic surface against a glass or opposing ceramic surface.
 You can fill empty spaces with your trinkets once they’re wrapped too, which will give you more protection.
 The aim is to limit the room your pieces have to jostle round in the box.

-- Once each piece is wrapped and in the box, the next step is to securely wrap the box, and tape it to avoid popping open and undoing all that hard work.
+- Once each piece is wrapped and in the box, the next step is to securely wrap the box and tape it to avoid popping open and undoing all that hard work.
 You can place a newspaper on top of the box before closing to absorb extra impact if you wish.

-- Start underneath the box and run tape in a cross shape from each side.
+- Start underneath the box and run the tape in a cross shape from each side.
 Run the tape underneath and around, sealing the seams as well.
 You can reinforce the box bottom if you feel the need as well, by running packing tape over the fold lines to give you extra support when picking the boxes up.

 Articles and Links relating to Melbourne house packing removalists.

 - Moving house Melbourne checklist.

 - Skilled in heavy furniture such as Piano removals.